Samuesera/alx-low_level_programming/README.md

-Write a program that prints the number of arguments passed into it.

-Write a program that prints the number of arguments passed into it.
+Write a function that allocates memory using malloc.

-Write a program that prints all arguments it receives.
+Write a function that concatenates two strings.

-Write a program that multiplies two numbers.
+Write a function that allocates memory for an array, using malloc.

-Write a program that adds positive numbers.
+Write a function that creates an array of integers.